Monoculture: Forestry

 In forestry, monoculture refers to plantations of one species of tree.
 In many areas of the world, forest monocultures are planted as an efficient way to produce and harvest timber.
 Because timber harvest from monoculture forests is often an export-driven industry, these plantations can be a form of extractivism.
 Following deforestation, monoculture afforestation has become increasingly popular due to the necessity for ecosystem services, such as mitigating the effects of climate change via carbon sequestration and gas regulation.
 Eucalyptus, pines, and acacias are examples of popular monocultures being utilized in the tropics and the Global South following rainforest deforestation.

+These climate change mitigation strategies may have global benefit but can incidentally incur environmental and human health harm at a local level when viewed through a One Health lens.
+Tree monoculture often utilizes imported/exotic species such as eucalyptus or pine, ultimately replacing native forests.
+This disruption can lead to soil depletion and altered water cycles, exacerbating local water and food scarcity issues..
+Despite the intentions to provide ecological benefit when it comes to climate change, monoculture forestry can inadvertently compromise environmental, animal, and human health in the regions where is most heavily implemented.
+This emphasizes the importance of the One Health perspective regarding climate justice and seeking equitable approaches to climate change action.

 Environmental impacts

 While forest monocultures are efficient ways of producing timber, studies show single-species forests reduce biodiversity, causing declines in forest productivity and native tree, animal, and insect populations over time.
-The loss of biodiversity in forest monocultures is associated with lower forest resistance to pathogens, attack by insects, and adverse environmental conditions, such as an acceleration of pedolysis.
+The loss of biodiversity in forest monocultures is associated with lower forest resistance to pathogens, attack by insects, and adverse environmental conditions, such as an acceleration of pyrolysis.